 Then, by using our online pension calculator you can see how much you could have in your pension pot and how much extra you might need to save to get to your goal.

 If you’re registered for online servicing with Standard Life it’s easy to check where you’re invested and make changes if you wish.
 Depending how hands-on you want to be, there are ready-made options and options that allow you to take more control of your investments.

-Before making any decisions you can read more about investment risk and consider how comfortable you are with risk and find out more about your options in How to choose and review your pension investments
+Before making any decisions you can read more about investment risk and check how much risk you might be comfortable with using our attitude to risk checker.

 If you’ve done a bit of job hopping, you may have several different pension plans from different employers, which can be hard to keep track of.
-If you want to explore simplifying things by bringing them all together, you can read more about finding lost pensions and how to bring your pensions together here.
+If you want to explore simplifying things by bringing them all together, you can read more about finding lost pensions on the government’s website or about combining pensions on our Pension transfers page.
 Transferring won’t be right for everyone and you will need to consider all the facts before deciding.